Latest news & upcoming activities

 Attachment Style Interview training coming to Australia

 CATS is rolling out their ASI training in Australia with Secure Base Solutions throughout 2019.
 We are delighted with this new partnership and will be pleased to see the attachment interview used in child protection and related services in Australia.

 New CATS project in the IoM: neglect and related issues in Safegurding

-CATS will be undertaking the ‘Assessing Care’ project in the Isle of Man throughout 2018.
-We are happy to report that this partnership between Isle of Man Safeguarding Board, St Christopher’s Fellowship and CATS will enhance assessment of neglect and related issues on the island.
+We undertook the ‘Assessing Care’ project in the Isle of Man throughout 2018.
+We are happy to report that this partnership between Isle of Man Safeguarding Board, St Christopher’s Fellowship and CATS sucessfully enhance assessment of neglect and related issues on the island.

 CATS and Europol report sheds light on youth hacking - project report published

 Led by CATS co-director Prof Julia Davidson, the focus of the research was on adolescent hackers and associated behaviour.
 Prof Davidson says the penalties for involvement in cybercrime are not always understood by young people.
 “Some very IT literate and bright young people are drawn into hacking without realising the consequences should they be caught…”

 Prof Julia Davidson on Children’s Commissioner's special panel